- Townhill Park House and Gardens

 Arboretum Task Force

-May sees the trees in blossom and bluebells in our arboretum The School’s Jazz band will also be playing
+May sees the trees in blossom and bluebells in our arboretum The School’s Soul band will also be playing and there will be a classic car display in front of the House.

-Enjoy the music of Meridian Winds who will play for us
+Enjoy the music of Meridian Winds and a demonstration of Regency Dancing.

-The house will be open for guided tours as this is Heritage Day
+The house will be open for guided tours as this is Heritage Day.
+There will also be another classic car display in front of the House.

 Refreshments are available.